secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ### How to Contact Us
 The **#channel-programs-ops** Slack channel can be leveraged for inquiries.
-Both the Channel Operations Team and the Channel Programs Team monitor this slack channel.
+Both the Partner Operations Team and the Channel Programs Team monitor this slack channel.
-If you are reporting a problem or have suggestions, changes, or similar, please open an issue on the [Channel Operations Issue Board](https://gitlab.com/groups/gitlab-com/-/boards/2552402?&label_name[]=Channel%20Ops) for operational issues, or the [Channel Team’s Issue Board](https://gitlab.com/groups/gitlab-com/-/boards/1508300?label_name[]=Channel) for program issues.
+If you are reporting a problem or have suggestions, changes, or similar, please open an issue on the [Partner Operations Issue Board](https://gitlab.com/groups/gitlab-com/-/boards/2552402?&label_name[]=Channel%20Ops) for operational issues, or the [Channel Team’s Issue Board](https://gitlab.com/groups/gitlab-com/-/boards/1508300?label_name[]=Channel) for program issues.

-### The Channel Operations Issue Board
+### The Partner Operations Issue Board
-On the [Channel Operations Issue Board](https://gitlab.com/groups/gitlab-com/-/boards/2552402?&label_name[]=Channel%20Ops), each column represents a type of request (feature request, alliances, data & reporting, etc.).
-When you submit a request to the Channel Operations board, the team will assign the issue and add the corresponding tags.
-The Channel Operations Board also uses progress tags on issues to show the status of open issues.
+On the [Partner Operations Issue Board](https://gitlab.com/groups/gitlab-com/-/boards/2552402?&label_name[]=Channel%20Ops), each column represents a type of request (feature request, alliances, data & reporting, etc.).
+When you submit a request to the Partner Operations board, the team will assign the issue and add the corresponding tags.
+The Partner Operations Board also uses progress tags on issues to show the status of open issues.
 Each issue is updated regularly with notes and progress tags and should be checked before reaching out to the team for status updates.

-To open an issue with Channel Operations and select [New Issue](https://gitlab.com/gitlab-com/sales-team/field-operations/channel-operations/-/issues).
+To open an issue with Partner Operations and select [New Issue](https://gitlab.com/gitlab-com/sales-team/field-operations/channel-operations/-/issues).

 #### Issue Templates

-[**Utilizing Issue Templates:**](https://docs.google.com/presentation/d/13E7WITgquG-oqnvTwP_aIh4zdqbMnRjB1NCZEX7Xc1U/edit#slide=id.g20a53d489f_0_213) In an effort to have a standard way of taking in requests from the cross-functional teams and help **guide users** through providing the right information to diagnose issues, the Channel Operations team has created issue templates.
+[**Utilizing Issue Templates:**](https://docs.google.com/presentation/d/13E7WITgquG-oqnvTwP_aIh4zdqbMnRjB1NCZEX7Xc1U/edit#slide=id.g20a53d489f_0_213) In an effort to have a standard way of taking in requests from the cross-functional teams and help **guide users** through providing the right information to diagnose issues, the Partner Operations team has created issue templates.

 **How to get started**